darblast/api/README.md

-## Template
+## `@darblast/api`

-Clone this repository to get started with a new Darblast module.
+Provides an easy to use interface to interact with HTTP backends, exchanging data in URL-encoded or JSON format.